Uberspace/lab/source/guide_gotosocial.rst

 Updates
 =======

-.. note:: Check the update feed_ regularly to stay informed about the newest version.
+.. note:: Check the update feed_ regularly or follow the project in the fediverse_ to stay informed about the newest version.

+.. warning:: Check the release notes if there are any additional steps (like config changes) needed for the current update and apply them.

 Stop the service using ``supervisorctl stop gotosocial`` and rename your current installation to keep a backup.